-Delhi HC likely to pass order on petitions filed by DK Shivakumar’s wife, mother
+Delhi HC likely to pass order on petitions filed by D K Shivakumar’s wife, mother

-New Delhi, Nov 20: Delhi High Court on Wednesday likely to hear on petitions filed by Karnataka Congress leader DK Shivakumar's mother Gowramma and wife Usha in connection with ED summons in a money-laundering case.
+New Delhi, Nov 20: Delhi High Court on Wednesday likely to hear on petitions filed by Karnataka Congress leader D K Shivakumar's mother Gowramma and wife Usha in connection with ED summons in a money-laundering case.

-Earlier, the Enforcement Directorate told the Delhi High Court that it has issued fresh summonses to the wife and the mother of the Karnataka Congress leader.
+Earlier, the Enforcement Directorate (ED) told the Delhi High Court that it has issued fresh summonses to the wife and the mother of the Karnataka Congress leader.
 However, the counsel for Shivakumar's wife and mother claimed before the court that they have not received the summonses.

 On October 24 the Delhi High Court had granted bail to Shivakumar on furnishing a bond of Rs 25 lakh and two sureties of like amount.
 And he returned to his hometown on October 26 after almost 50 days of incarceration in New Delhi.